vpsfreecz/vpsadminos/osctl-exportfs/man/man8/osctl-exportfs.8.md

   Restart NFS server *name*, which has to be running in a `runit` supervision tree.

+`server attach` *name*
+  Attach into the NFS server container and run an interactive shell.

 `export ls` [*server*]
   List all exports or exports configured on *server*.